OctopusDeploy/blog/blog/2021-11/using-aws-secrets-manager-with-octopus/index.md

 I've written several step templates that extend the functionality of Octopus to integrate with secrets managers, the last being [Google Cloud Secret Manager](https://octopus.com/blog/using-google-cloud-secret-manager-with-octopus).
 In this post, I cover another major cloud provider, Amazon Web Services (AWS).

-I walk through a new step template, [AWS Secrets Manager - Retrieve Secrets](https://library.octopus.com/step-templates/5d5bd3ae-09a0-41ac-9a45-42a96ee6206a/actiontemplate-aws-secrets-manager-retrieve-secrets), designed to retrieve secrets from AWS Secrets Manager for use in your deployments or runbooks.
+I walk through the [AWS Secrets Manager - Retrieve Secrets](https://library.octopus.com/step-templates/5d5bd3ae-09a0-41ac-9a45-42a96ee6206a/actiontemplate-aws-secrets-manager-retrieve-secrets) step template, designed to retrieve secrets from AWS Secrets Manager for use in your deployments or runbooks.

 :::hint
 You can also read about: